-Asian shares mixed despite jitters after US bank failure
+Global shares mixed despite jitters after US bank failure

-TOKYO (AP) — Asian shares were trading mixed Monday, shaken by a Wall Street tumble that set off worries the biggest United States bank failure in nearly 15 years might have ripple effects around the world.
+TOKYO (AP) — Global shares were trading mixed Monday, shaken by a Wall Street tumble that set off worries the biggest United States bank failure in nearly 15 years might have ripple effects around the world.

 Recent developments in Chinese politics have worked as a stabilizing factor.
 Major posts, including the governor of the Bank of China, were announced, signaling a continuation of policy.